Community Voices

 5 acres

-Loss of 4 out of 8 public parking plazas, land used for easy parking, flex use for events and markets, and critical.
+Loss of 4 out of 8 public parking plazas, providing easy parking, beauty and flex use for events

 263